Advertisement

 “Cognitive behavioral therapy is really going to touch on so many of the issues that could be contributing to poor sleep,” Fiol says.
 For example, CBT can promote improved pain management, reduced depressive symptoms, and lower anxiety levels.

-Moreover, a recent study shows that cognitive behavioral therapy for insomnia (CBT-I) reduces the severity of insomnia, improves sleep quality, and reduces levels of fatigue.
+Moreover, a 2020 study shows that cognitive behavioral therapy for insomnia (CBT-I) reduces the severity of insomnia, improves sleep quality, and reduces levels of fatigue.

-Reach out to your MS specialist or health insurance company to find a cognitive behavioral therapist that fits your needs.
+Reach out to your MS specialist or health insurance company to find a cognitive behavioral therapist who fits your needs.
 Keep in mind that many offer telehealth services and virtual visits.

 Find physical activities that fit your needs